π Posted on 2021-08-14T06:01:29Z

 In this article we are going to build own

-apiWhy we need redux in react ?
+react-redux with the help of context apiWhy we need redux in react ?

 In react we need to share data between components.
 It will be very difficult with react state with the help of redux we can make it simple.